Do You Have Eyesight Problem?

-A high percentage of elderly who were admitted to hospitals with falls had vision impairment.
+A high percentage of elderly admitted to hospitals with falls had vision impairment.
 And their sight problem may be compounding or causing falls.

-Studies also indicated that a vast majority of elderly people with poor vision could have been successfully treated but failed to seek help from eye specialists.
+Studies also indicated that most elderly people with poor vision could have been successfully treated but failed to seek help from eye specialists.
 This problem was particularly acute in deprived areas.

 Globally, the most common age-related eye diseases which can cause low vision are: